CWILDMOUNTAIN/ha-wattwise/README.md

   - **Python Packages** : Add `pulp`, `numpy==1.26.4`, `tzlocal`

 2. **Set up WattWise in AppDaemon**
-  - Place `wattwise.py` (the WattWise script) in your AppDaemon apps directory (e.g., `/config/appdaemon/apps/` or `/root/addon_configs/a0d7b954_appdaemon/apps/`).
+  - Place `wattwise.py` (the WattWise script) in your AppDaemon apps directory (e.g., `/config/appdaemon/apps/`).
 You can do this via SSH or via the Visual Studio Code AddOns.

   - Configure the app in `apps.yaml` in the same folder.
 Define your user-specific settings here.